dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 Testing of the UI can be done with mocked up js objects.
 Testing of the blockchain can be done with jest unit tests.
 Testing of the interface between blockchain and UI can be done by verifying the js object reflects the changes in the blockchain.

+It may be convenient to use the Complex constructor function within the covenants themselves, as it presents a simpler interface to use data from multiple chains easily.
+Then some of the reducer logic can be moved to things that only process Complex objects, allowing code reuse in the UI.

 ## Format

 `{ state, binary, network, actions, isLoading, wd, tree }`